 Our team performed usability testing with three participants by creating prototypes via laser cutting soft cardboard material.
 My role was planning the test, and performing the usability study.

 Participants preferred the (200 mm * 160 mm) size for the product.
 They felt they could easily carry it in their handbags or purses.
-Yet, it was big enough to find it amongst other school materials.

 Key finding: Visually impaired users use the non-dominant hand to make sense of the space.
 Hence, using fingers to draw makes them more confident.